-AUTOCAD FOUNDATIONS TECHNICAL CERTIFICATE (CAD-CT)
+AUTOCAD FOUNDATIONS COLLEGE CREDIT CERTIFICATE (CAD-CT)

-The AutoCAD Foundations technical certificate provides students construction drafting career.
+The AutoCAD Foundations technical certificate provides students with the practical skills necessary to accept the challenges of a construction drafting career.
 The program is designed to prepare students for an entry level professional position in a technical area that requires numerous computer-aided drafting skills.
 The program is composed of selected college credit courses offered within the Architectural Design and Construction Technology AS degree which prepares students to draw, dimension and print technical drawings by computer.
 Successful certificate holders may find employment as a drafts-person in an architect's, engineer's, or contractor's office, governmental agencies, corporate planning departments, or other private industries.
 Students who have not had listed prerequisites for some of the courses should contact the Engineering Technology Department for assistance in registering for the courses.
 Because of prerequisites and scheduling, this program requires a minimum of three semesters to complete.

-Required Cot lises
+noquin ou oour.

-EĜN 1123 Engineering Graphics^ 3 cc
+EGN 1123 Engineering Graphics 3 cc

-ETD 2340 Computer Drafting^ 3 cc
+ETD 2340 Computer Drafting 3 cc

-ETD 1399 Architectural Drafting^ 3 cc
+ETD 1399 Architectural Drafting 3 cc

-ETD 1542 Structural Drafting^ 3 cc
+ETD 1542 Structural Drafting 3 cc

-ETD 2551 Civil Engineering Drafting^ 3 cc
+ETD 2551 Civil Engineering Drafting 3 cc

 or

-ETD 2355 Advanced Computer Drafting^ 3 cc
+ETD 2355 Advanced Computer Drafting 3 cc

-This certificate assumes the student has a basic knowledge of computer operating systems, hardware and software.
+This certificate assumes the student has a basic knowledge of

+computer operating systems, hardware and software.

-BUILDING CONSTRUCTION SPECIALIST TECHNICAL CERTIFICATE (BLDG-CT)
+BUILDING CONSTRUCTION SPECIALIST COLLEGE CREDIT CERTIFICATE (BLDG-CT)